KissKissBankBank/kitten/README.md

 create flexible components based on your own brand elements (colors, fonts, typographic scale, etc.).

-It is a npm module coupled with a Rails engine that provides a integrated styleguide.
+It is an npm module coupled with a Rails engine that provides an integrated styleguide.

 ![Kittens](http://i.imgur.com/EbGhfDH.gif)